Dyalog/ride/docs/protocol.md

 ```json
 ["HadError",{}]
 ```
-The queue of pending lines should be cleared on `HadError`.
+RIDE should clear its queue of pending lines on `HadError`.

-RIDE can optionally inform the interpreter about the session's width in characters with
+RIDE can optionally advise the interpreter about the session's width in characters with
 <a name=SetPW></a>
 ```json
 ["SetPW",{"pw":79}]